nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 To import content into Nuxeo, drag an item from your computer and drop it into a workspace.
 The document is then automatically created in the workspace and its title is the name of the original file, and no properties are filled in.

 - You can drag and drop one or more files of any type in Nuxeo, directly in the workspace concerned.
 - You can also drag and drop one or more files of any type from the **Import** tab of the creation popup.
-On this popup you can also edit the **location** of your import.
+On this popup you can also edit the **Location** of your import.
   ![]({{file name='import-popup-web-ui.png'}} ?w=450,border=true)

 #### Import with Properties